shafinhasnat/Flask-based-Steganographic-image-encode-decode-webapp/README.md

 # Intro

-Try this fun project [here](https://xelsteg.herokuapp.com).
-This project is the web version of this project- [ Simple-Image-steganography-System](https://github.com/shafinhasnat/Simple-Image-steganography-System.git) (Under active development)
+This project basically takes text input and embed it into a PNG image, and retrieve the text from the image.
+The text encoding into the image is lossless.
+Try this fun project [here](https://xelsteg.herokuapp.com) check out in youtube- [video tutorial](https://youtu.be/K04xY1empOA).
+This project is the web version of this project- [
+Simple-Image-steganography-System](https://github.com/shafinhasnat/Simple-Image-steganography-System.git) (Under active development)